You’re doing it! You have decided to forget the naysayers and go on that RTW trip that you’ve always been dreaming about.

 This is one of the biggest parts of planning a big trip like this.
 Once this decision is made, then everything else seems to fall into place.
 If you’ve never planned a RTW trip before, then maybe you’ve never even heard of multi-stop (often called RTW) plane tickets (I know we hadn’t).

 The basic premise is that you buy a ticket that encompasses all the flights for your trip.
-BootsnAll has Indie, the only tool of its kind on the internet where you can plug in destinations and dates for a trip over 6 legs and get a bookable price.
+BootsnAll has Indie, the only tool of its kind on the internet where you can plug in destinations and dates for a trip over 6 legs and get an immediate, bookable price.
 If you have a basic idea of the regions you want to visit on your trip, you can use Indie as a planning tool by playing around with it and pricing multi-stop tickets.

 There are several reasons why you would want to go the RTW ticket route.
 The biggest is that they are typically cheaper than buying as you go.
 This also allows travelers to plan out a lot of their trip on the front end, allowing you to actually travel during your trip instead of constantly checking and researching flights and your next destination.
 In addition, buying a RTW ticket will typically allow you to see more regions.
 Flying from continent to continent becomes expensive, so buying as you go might inhibit your chances of touching down on 4, 5, or 6 different continents if that’s your plan, plus you are at the mercy of the airlines – you never know when plane tickets are going to skyrocket.